slcs-jsc/mptrac/README.md

 - **Flexible Output and Visualization**: MPTRAC supports various output formats for particle trajectories, gridded fields, ensemble statistics, vertical profiles, point samples, and station data.
 Visualization interfaces with Gnuplot and ParaView make it easy to analyze complex data.

-- **High-Performance Computing**: The model employs hybrid parallelization using MPI, OpenMP, and OpenACC, allowing efficient utilization of resources from single workstations to HPC clusters and GPU systems.
+- **High-Performance Computing**: The model employs hybrid parallelization using MPI, OpenMP, and OpenACC, allowing efficient utilization of resources from single workstations to HPC clusters and GPU-based systems.

+- Web-Based Accessibility: The new [MPTRAC Web Runner](https://mptrac.jsc.fz-juelich.de) provides an intuitive, browser-based interface for running trajectory simulations without local installation, making the tool more accessible for educational, research, and operational users.

 - **Open Source and Community Driven**: MPTRAC is distributed as open-source software under the GNU General Public License (GPL), promoting collaborative development and ensuring transparency.